Harper Simon: Appearances

 Simon produced the 30th Anniversary of Repo Man along with Steve Hanft at The Regency Theater in Los Angeles in 2016.
 The event consisted of a film screening, and a concert musically directed by Simon featuring Fear's Lee Ving, Luna's Dean Wareham, and Harry Dean Stanton.

 Simon also produced a benefit concert for the film non-profit Vidiots honoring Stanton the following year.
 The Harry Dean Stanton Award was held at The Theatre at the Ace Hotel in Los Angeles in 2017.
 Simon performed and acted as musical director alongside Karen O, Father John Misty, Inara George, John C. Reilly, Kris Kristofferson, and Harry Dean accompanied by Mariachi Los Reyes.
 The award was presented by director David Lynch.

 In 2018, Simon performed at Bobby Kennedy Jr.'s Waterkeeper Alliance benefit as a duo with John C. Reilly, along with performances by Sarah Silverman, Kevin Nealon, and Larry David.

 Simon has presented several films in Los Angeles in the past several years, and has conducted Q&A's and has served as a panel moderator for many of the screenings.
 He presented the unreleased cult film Nothing Lasts Forever and interviewed the director, original SNL writer Tom Schiller, at Cinefamily in 2014, and interviewed Buck Henry following the presentation of Miloš Forman’s Taking Off in 2016.
 He was the panel moderator at the screenings of Jimi Hendrix and Monterey Pop presented by Cinespia at the Hollywood Forever Cemetery in 2015.
 Simon also presented John Waters’ Female Trouble with Fred Armisen for American Cinematheque, and appeared in conversation with Armisen following the screening.

 In 2017, Harper played guitar on Lady Gaga’s title track for her album Joanne, produced by Mark Ronson.

 In 2018, he played Bram Stoker in an episode of Drunk History.

 Journalism

-Simon has conducted many interviews for publications, as well as for Lip TV's Talk Show, which ran from 2016-2017.
+Simon has conducted many interviews for publications, as well as for Lip TV's Talk Show, which ran from 2016 to 2017.
 Some of his interview subjects include former CIA director James Woolsey, former senator Al Franken, actresses Natasha Lyonne and Anjelica Huston, directors Sean Baker and Sam Taylor-Johnson, artists Ed Moses and Alex Israel, Devo’s Mark Mothersbaugh, Pink Floyd’s David Gilmour, Monty Python's Eric Idle, and many others.
 He has interviewed artist Tracey Emin for Purple Magazine, and virtual reality pioneer and author Jaron Lanier for the L.A.
 Review of Books.
 Most recently, Simon interviewed director Miranda July for Hesperios Journal in 2019.